arminus/osm-latest-changes/README.md

 Shows recent changes on OpenStreetMap.

-Objects that have been modified (incl created or deleted) during the last week (or month or day) are displayed alongside with their [changeset](https://wiki.openstreetmap.org/wiki/Changeset) meta data.
+Objects that have been modified (or created or deleted) during the last week (or month or day) are displayed alongside with their [changeset](https://wiki.openstreetmap.org/wiki/Changeset) meta data.

 Newer edits are displayed in more saturated colors than older modifications.
 Deleted objects as well as the "previous state" of modified map features are displayed semi-transparently.
 Intermediate states of objects that have been modified more than once in the selected time period are not shown.
 The site currently doesn't show OSM modifications of relation objects.